-Operating a Nest thermostat is one of the best ways to perfect the day-to-day schedule of your heating and cooling.
-This smart thermostat can recognize your preferences and automatically make adjustments.
-But as you might expect, it won’t work correctly or at all if you see an error code show up.
-The specific error code provides useful information about the root of the problem, something a professional technician can use to provide solutions that much sooner.
+Installing a Nest thermostat is one of the easiest ways to perfect the day-to-day schedule of your heating and cooling.
+This smart thermostat can recognize your preferences and automatically make changes.
+But as you might expect, it won’t work properly or at all if you see an error code appear.
+The exact error code offers useful information about the underlying problem, something a professional technician can use to present solutions that much faster.

-Here are seven of the most frequent error codes you could discover on your Nest thermostat.
-We’ll explain the basics of each error code on top of how you can solve it and the approximate cost to do so.
-Keep in mind that while the price will ultimately be dependent on the specific Nest model, you can count on paying about $75-$200 for repairs.
-This should include things like travel and labor costs along with any specific components necessary to wrap up repairs.
+Let’s consider seven of the most frequent error codes you could discover on your Nest thermostat.
+We’ll explain the basics of each error code as well as how you could solve it and the projected cost to do so.
+Don’t forget that while the price will ultimately be dependent on the precise Nest model, you can anticipate paying about $75-$200 for repairs.
+This should include things like travel and labor costs along with any specific components required to finish repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is shut off.
-Since this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will remain on the screen until the problem is resolved.
+This critical error code is limited to the latest models of the Nest thermostat and appears when the power is detached from the system.
+Since this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on the screen until the issue is dealt with.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring might have disconnected or become damaged, or a disconnection could have appeared further along in your home’s electrical system.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring could have disconnected or become damaged, or a disconnection could have appeared further along in the electrical system.
 This could be the circuit breaker, fuse box or system switch.
-A knowledgeable technician should check electrical connections and wiring until they uncover the root of the problem.
+A trained technician will check electrical connections and wiring until they find the root of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to make sure it’s not just a software problem.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin inspecting connectors.
+Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to ensure it’s not merely a software problem.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin inspecting connectors.

-They’ll shut off the power and progressively check each wire, making sure they are fully placed into the connector with the proper amount of uncovered copper.
-Once they pinpoint the problem connector, it can be exchanged for a new one.
+They’ll disconnect the power and gradually inspect each wire, making sure they are fully placed into the connector with the correct amount of bare copper.
+Once they pinpoint the damaged connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is severely hot.
-The HVAC system can break down and stop giving power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat depletes and the thermostat will finally shut down.
-Assuming the breakers are on, you can check a handful of other places before consulting a professional technician.
+This critical error code can show up when the weather outside is especially hot.
+The HVAC system can fail and stop sending power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat depletes and the thermostat will eventually turn off.
+Presuming the breakers are on, you can search a handful of other places before calling a professional technician.

-Because this error can consume your thermostat’s battery, the first step could be supplying enough power to figure out if this specific error code is what you’re working with.
-You can disconnect the thermostat from its base and deliver power through a USB cable.
-If it presents error code 195, you may continue to visually examine components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t uncover anything wrong with these components, it will probably be best to call a pro.
+As this error can consume your thermostat’s battery, the first step may be providing enough power to determine if this specific error code is what you’re dealing with.
+You can disconnect the thermostat from its base and provide power by using a USB cable.
+In the event it presents error code 195, you should continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to find anything wrong with these components, it will likely be best to contact a pro.

 e103 – Critical

 Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
-This will sometimes stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
-A technician needs to meticulously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is getting more power than what is safe and normal.
+This will sometimes stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
+A technician will meticulously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it might still keep you from using the Nest thermostat how you prefer to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving adequate power.
+While this error code isn’t critical, it can still prevent you from using the Nest thermostat how you prefer to.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from obtaining sufficient power.
 You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you need a Nest Power Connector.
+If not, you’ll need a Nest Power Connector.

-With installation of a Nest Power Connector, you may notice error code E297 show up.
+With installation of a Nest Power Connector, you may notice error code E297 appear.
 This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error originating from an overcurrent.
-If too much power is sent inside the Nest’s wiring, it can damage internal components and could even be a fire hazard.
-If you notice this error code appear on your Nest thermostat and want to protect from electrical damage, it’s recommended to shut the power off as soon as possible.
-You can then contact a professional technician with the proper experience detecting and resolving electrical malfunctions.
+Like error code e103, e104 is a critical error originating from an overcurrent.
+If excess power is transported using the Nest’s wiring, it could damage internal components and may even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to turn the power off straightaway.
+You can then get in touch with a professional technician with the appropriate experience diagnosing and solving electrical issues.

 e73 – Critical

-This will sometimes be as easy as the breaker being shut off, but it may also be an issue with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
-If nothing appears to be out of place, it’s time to contact a local professional.
+This will sometimes be as simple as the breaker being turned off, but it can also be a problem with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
+If nothing looks to be out of place, it’s best to speak with a local professional.